Bill Macy: Television

 Strangers on the street often called him "Mr. Maude", consoling him for having such a difficult wife.
 "I used to tell them that people like that really existed," Macy explained.

 In 1975, Macy and Samantha Harper Macy appeared on the game show Tattletales.

-In 1986, Macy was a guest on the fourth episode of L.A.
+Macy guest-starred in two episodes of Highway to Heaven in 1985 and 1988, playing a different character in each episode.
+In 1986, he was a guest on the fourth episode of L.A.
 Law, playing an older man whose young wife wants a music career.
-Also that year he guest starred in an episode of Highway to Heaven, called Cindy.
 Macy appeared in the television movie Perry Mason: The Case of the Murdered Madam (1987) as banker Richard Wilson.
 He appeared on The Facts of Life in a 1988 episode.
 He occasionally appeared on Seinfeld as one of the residents of the Florida retirement community where Jerry Seinfeld's parents lived.
 Macy made a guest appearance as a patient on Chicago Hope and as an aging gambler on the series Las Vegas.
-Macy's last television role occurred in a 2010 episode of Jada Pinkett Smith's series Hawthorne.
+Macy's last television role was in a 2010 episode of Jada Pinkett Smith's series Hawthorne.